 |Active Ingredient:||Peppermint and Citronella|

 Sometimes an all-natural remedy is a way to go.
 Cats don’t like the smell of peppermint and citronella, which is the active ingredient in Colton’s Naturals Cat Repellant Spray.
-This product is safe indoors and out and is non-toxic to both kids and pets, making it our best overall choice for cat repellent.
+This product is safe indoors and out and is non-toxic to both kids and pets, making it our choice for the best overall cat repellent.

 As a spray, you’ll have to re-apply it after rain if using it outdoors.

 2. Nature’s Miracle Pet Block Repellent Spray – Best Value

 |Active Ingredient:||Cinnamon and lemongrass oil|

-The best value for the money in cat repellent products is Nature’s Miracle Pet Block Repellent Spray.
+The best cat repellent for the money is Nature’s Miracle Pet Block Repellent Spray.
 The active ingredient isn’t listed for this product, but they do guarantee it to be non-toxic.
 This spray smells like cinnamon and lemongrass oil, which is offensive to cats.
 It won’t stain your furniture, and it’s safe to use on trees and shrubbery outdoors.

 If you’re spraying Nature’s Miracle on the carpet, it’s best to spot-test it first.
 Despite claims that it doesn’t stain, it can cause discoloration.